utz82/ZX-Spectrum-1-Bit-Routines/phasesqueek/readme.txt

     ES effect takes an arbitrary 8-bit value as argument.
 0 disables the effect.
     To enable the SID effect, add 0xce00.
     To disable the SID effect, add 0xc600.
-If bit 7 is set, a word specifying the phase offset of ch1 op1 follows.
+If bit 7 is reset, a word specifying the phase offset of ch1 op1 follows.

 Note that setting the duty to a value greater than 0x40 or activating the SID effect on both operators can overload the engine (ie ch2 may be drowned out).